 With the recent mainstream climate alarmism, we have to be so careful not to allow nature to be sold back to us in the form of userpays initiatives capitalising on our collective sense of responsibility.
 If we don’t change the structures that have created the problems, we will never find lasting solutions that heal ourselves and our relationships with the whole.

 We can’t do holistic on a spreadsheet, we can’t balance our relationship with the rest of natural world by balancing carbon credits.
 Human beings are primed for action.
 We want to make measurable changes, but I think a deeper change needs to happen.
 It’s the change the starts with the sacred pause.
 The breath.
 The moment of dissolution, into the mush of imaginal cells that the caterpillar surrenders into before reforming completely into the next phase of its life, the wondrous creature of butterfly.
-This isn’t the easy path, it isn’t easy to watch the burning and simply breathe, dissolve, reimagine.
+This isn’t the easy path, it isn’t easy to watch the destruction and simply breathe, dissolve, reimagine.